USS Portunus (AGP-4)

-USS Portunus (AGP-4) was an LST-1-class tank landing ship acquired by the U.S. Navy for use during World War II as a motor torpedo boat (MTB) tender.
+USS Portunus (AGP-4) was an LST-1-class tank landing ship acquired by the United States Navy for use during World War II as a motor torpedo boat (MTB) tender.
 She was named after a Roman god of the sea, who had jurisdiction over ports and the shores.

 Portunus was laid down as LST-330 by the Philadelphia Naval Shipyard, 12 November 1942; launched 11 February 1943 as Portunus (AGP-4); and commissioned at Baltimore, Maryland, 12 June 1943.

 World War II Pacific Theatre operations

-After shakedown along the U.S. East Coast, this motor torpedo boat tender departed the U.S. 23 July 1943 in task group TG 29.6 for the Panama Canal, whence she continued to Australia.
+After shakedown along the East Coast of the United States, this motor torpedo boat tender departed the U.S. 23 July 1943 in task group TG 29.6 for the Panama Canal, whence she continued to Australia.
 At Cairns, 10 October, she loaded PT Base 4 gear for transport to Kana Kope, New Guinea.
 On the 20th she arrived at Buna, New Guinea, and until 4 July 1944 repaired and serviced U.S. and Australian naval units operating along the New Guinea coast.

 Underway 4 July in convoy with USS Hilo (AGP-2) and 8 units of MTB Squadron 25, Portunus arrived at Mios Woendi in the Schoutens 9 July.
 Through December, she underwent overhaul at Brisbane, Australia, and on 29 January 1945 returned to Mios Woendi and resumed repair work.